Loading required package: igraph

 ## [[2]]

-## [1] 0.2520661
+## [1] 0.08398438

-function can read network in either
+The netcarto function can read network in either

 adjacency matrix or adjacency list format.

 square symmetric matrix.
-In this format, the weight w of an between If you choose the
+In this format, the weight \(w\) of an between If you choose the

 matrix format, your network must consist in a vertices

-.
-Auto-loop (i.e. diagonal
+the matrix web[i,j].
+Auto-loop (i.e. diagonal terms are

-will be used in the function output.
+used in the function output.
 Example:

 input = matrix(0,3,3)